What to Eat Now: September

 Mangoes vary in color from gold to green to red, so you'll need to rely on something other than color to determine ripeness.
 Fresh mangoes should be soft to the touch when ripe, but not so soft that they bruise under pressure.
 You may see some small black spots on your mango; that's OK as long as there's no accompanying signs of decay.
 Mangoes should be stored on the counter (not the fridge), where they'll keep for 1-2 weeks.
 Unripe mangoes are often used for chutney; however if you want to speed up the ripening for another use, place the mango in a paper bag with an apple.

-While grapes are technically a berry, we tend to think of them as being in a league of their own.
-Perhaps most famous for their role in making wine, grapes are as varied as the wines they produce, with an estimated 10,000+ varietals in existence today.
+While grapes are technically a berry, I always think of them as being in a league of their own.
+Perhaps most famous for their role in making wine, grapes are as varied as the wines they produce, with an estimated 10,000+ varietals in existence today!
 For the average American, however, grapes are bought for eating, not winemaking.
 Some of the more prevalent table grapes include tiny, sweet, Champagne grapes, as lovely to look at as to eat; common mild green or red seedless varieties, frequently dried to make raisins; large black grapes that make a lovely (and flavorful) addition to a cheeseboard; sweet and snackable cotton candy grapes; and, of course, the classic native Northeast grape, the Concord, a favorite cooking grape for jams, juice, and syrup.

 When buying grapes, be sure the fruit is firm, with no soft spots or signs of shriveling.
 Remember, the smaller the grape, the more flavorful it is.
 And what about that gray film you often see on the outside of grapes?
 It's called the bloom, and is actually a good thing.
 It's not a pesticide; it's a naturally occurring substance that helps protect the grape and keeps it fresh.
 And it's fine to eat!
 Grapes should be stored unwashed in the refrigerator for maximum life, then washed in cool water just before eating.